 Vaccines are only part of the job.
 It will also take diagnostics, treatment and an effort to re-strengthen overburdened health systems.

-UNICEF is providing information to keep children and families safe around the world.
-At a time when fake news can do real harm, UNICEF is teaming up with digital platforms such as Facebook, LinkedIn and TikTok to dispel rumors and make sure that lifesaving information reaches all corners of the globe.
+UNICEF has helped reach more than 3 billion people with COVID-19 prevention messaging.
+At a time when fake news can do real harm, UNICEF is teaming up with Facebook, LinkedIn and TikTok to dispel rumors and make sure that health education messages specifically tailored for children, parents and caregivers, teachers, community leaders and the media reach all corners of the globe.

-In Indonesia, where the nation's first case of COVID-19 was reported on March 2, UNICEF teamed up with the government to conduct a poll via U-Report — a youth engagement tool that uses mobile phones to connect with more than 68 million users worldwide — to test young people's knowledge of coronavirus.
+When children and teens need help, UNICEF delivers both emergency supplies and the tools young people need to take action.
+In Indonesia, where the nation's first case of COVID-19 was reported on March 2, 2020, UNICEF teamed up with the government to conduct a poll via U-Report — a youth engagement tool that uses mobile phones to connect with more than 68 million users worldwide — to test young people's knowledge of coronavirus.
 The poll generated 6,800 responses in three days and helped to identify what young people know and don't know about symptoms, transmission and prevention.
 Up-to-date messages on how to stay safe were shared with all 108,000 U-Reporters across the country.
-Results from the poll were used to create a COVID-19 chatbot that is now being scaled up in 42 countries.
+Results from the poll were used to create a COVID-19 chatbot that is being used in 52 countries and counting.

-Also, for the millions of young students across the country affected by school closures, UNICEF Kid Power at Home offers a way to keep them moving and learning while making a difference.
+Another way to empower kids and show them they’re not alone: Encourage them to give back to their community.
+Millions of young students across the country have been affected by school closures, but they can still band together by helping to fight COVID-19 and keep themselves and their friends safe.
+UNICEF Kid Power offers a way to keep them moving and learning at home while making a difference.